Who are we?

 - The wider aim of social responsibility is to create higher and higher standards of sustainable living, while preserving the profitability of the corporation or the integrity of the institution, for peoples both within and outside these entities.
 The key is how profits are made, not the pursuit of profits at any cost.

 - CSR is a process to achieve sustainable development in societies.
+Both CSR and Sustainability address multi-stakeholders and their materiality.

 - Corporate means any body private, public or NGO [our definition applies neatly outside the traditional private corporate sphere]